aeracoop/openlightmotion-node/README.md

-# OpenLightMotion
+# OpenLightMotion Node
 Tracking drones in infrared

-A project to capture 3D position from passive IR markers.
+A project to tracking 3D positions from passive IR markers.

-## Open
-This code is licensed under the General Public License v3.0

-## Light
-We use infrared light, invisible to humans, to track high speed drones.

-## Motion
-With two Pixy smart cameras we capture motion and send the information to a base station.
+This project is the firmware to run on ESP8266 wifi transceivers mounted.

 ## System Architecture